Pharmr/almace-scaffolding/_app/_pages/providers.md

 3. Create your onboarding & followup forms
 4. Start accepting new patients

-With Pharmr, practice your own brand of lightweight specialty medicine at scale and reach patients from across the country.
+With Pharmr, practice your own brand of lightweight specialty medicine and reach patients from across the country.

 # What you do